klncEmre/AssingmentView/README.md

 Firstly, get the AssignmentView file to your project.

-Create a instance from AsignmentView
+Create an instance from AsignmentView
 ```sh
 let assignmentView = AssignmentView()
 ```